Right To Property

 “property rights are guaranteed by the Constitution.”
 Liggett Co. v.
 Baldridge, 278 U.S. at 111.

 The right to use and enjoy one’s property is a fundamental right protected by both the State and Federal Constitutions, Buskey v Town of Hanover, 1990, 577 A2d 406, 133 NH.
 318.

 “Private property is held subject to implied condition that its use will not injure or impair public interest.”
 State v.
 Lewis , 406 A.2d 886 Me 1979.

 “The right to enjoy property … is in truth a ‘personal’ right … [A] fundamental interdependence exists between the personal right to liberty and the personal right in property.
 Neither could have meaning without the other.
 That rights in property are basic civil rights has long been recognized.”
 Lynch v.
 Household Finance Corp., 405 U.S. 538, 552 (1972).
 Emphasis added.

-“[T]he Constitution recognized the right of property… and made no distinction between [this] description of property and other property owned by a citizen, no tribunal, acting under the authority of the [State], whether it be legislative, executive, or judicial, has a right to draw such a distinction or deny to it the benefit of the provisions and guarantees which have been provided for the protection of private property against the encroachments of the Government.”
-Scott v.
-Sanford, 60 U.S. 393, 451, (1857).
+And if the Constitution recognizes the right of property of the master in a slave, and makes no distinction between that description of property and other property owned by a citizen, no tribunal, acting under the authority of the United States, whether it be legislative, executive, or judicial, has a right to draw such a distinction or deny to it the benefit of the provisions and guarantees which have been provided for the protection of private property against the encroachments of the Government.

 One's right to life, liberty, and property, may not be submitted to vote; they depend on the outcome of no elections.
 West Virginia Board of Education v.
 Barnette, 319 U.S. 624, 638 1943.